Meriwest Credit Union

+Meriwest Credit Union is an American member owned, not-for-profit credit union located in San Jose, California.
+The credit union offers financial services to communities in the Greater San Francisco Bay Area.

+As of 2023, Meriwest Credit Union had over 80,000 members and $2.2 billion in total assets.

+History

-Meriwest Credit Union began on May 5, 1961, when a group of IBM employees organized the IBM San Jose Employees Federal Credit Union.
+The credit union began on May 5, 1961, when a group of IBM employees organized the IBM San Jose Employees Federal Credit Union.
 In 1975 the official name changed to Pacific IBM Employees Federal Credit Union.
-In 1999 Pacific IBM became Meriwest Credit Union.
-Today, membership that was once only available to IBM employees and their families, are now available to anyone who lives or works in the Greater Bay Area of Northern California or in Tucson, Arizona.
-Today Meriwest Credit Union has over 72,000 members and $1.5 billion in total assets.
+In 1999, the Credit Union converted to state charter and changed its name to Meriwest Credit Union.
+In 2007, Meriwest merged with Golden Bay Federal Credit Union.

 Community relationship

 Meriwest Credit Union has a long history of providing support to its local communities by partnering with local charities and non-profit organizations, as well as providing free educational resources.

+In 2022, the Credit Union National Association (CUNA) awarded Meriwest the 2022 National Desjardins Adult Financial Education Award for its workshops & programs to promote financial literacy.

 Membership requirements

 At least one of these options listed below will apply: